xrdocs/design/_blogs/2020-10-05-cst-implementation-guide.md

   - Hardware:

       - ASR 9000 as Centralized Provider Edge (C-PE) router
-      - NCS 5500 and NCS 55A2 as Aggregation and Pre-Aggregation router
+      - NCS 5500, NCS 560, and NCS 55A2 as Aggregation and Pre-Aggregation router
       - NCS 5500 as P core router
       - ASR 920, NCS 540, and NCS 5500 as Access Provider Edge (A-PE)
       - cBR-8 CMTS with 8x10GE DPIC for Remote PHY